gds-domingues/File_Integrity_Verifier/README.md

 ## Contact

-For any questions or suggestions, please open an issue or contact the project maintainer at [your.email@example.com](mailto:your.email@example.com).
+For any questions or suggestions, please open an issue or contact the project maintainer at (mailto:gabriel.domingues.silva@usp.br).